-According to the law, the scope of material reception conditions and services offered to asylum seekers shall be defined by decree of the Ministry of Interior so as to guarantee uniform levels of reception across the territory, taking into account the peculiarities of each type of reception centre.
-The Reception Decree provides for a monitoring system in reception centres by the Prefecture, through the social services of municipalities.
+According to the law, the scope of material reception conditions and services offered to asylum seekers shall be defined by decree of the Ministry of Interior to guarantee uniform levels of reception across the territory, taking into account the peculiarities of each type of reception centre.

 The latest decree approving the tender specifications schemes (capitolato d’appalto) was adopted on 24 February 2021.

-Under the tender specification schemes issued following Decree Law 113/2018, the daily amount per person allocated to the centres’ management was reduced from €35 to €21, de facto forcing contractors to opt for large centres, reducing the number of operators and the activities offered in the centres.
+Under the tender specification schemes issued following Decree Law 113/2018, the daily amount per person awarded to the centres’ management was reduced from approximately €35 to €21, de facto forcing contractors to opt for larger centres, reducing the number of operators and the services offered in said centres.

 As expected, government policies on the design of the reception system opened a market for large companies.

 According to the new tender specification schemes, adopted after the extension of the first reception services implemented by Decree Law 130/2020, the average costs to be placed on the basis of the contract increased (for non-collective structures up to 50 places) from €21 of the old specifications to €28 of the current one.
-A cost that does not appear sufficient to favour small facilities, even taking into account that there are additional services (Italian language courses, legal orientation, psychological support, albeit to a minimal extent).
-For collective structures the costs are higher (33 for collective structures up to 50 places) and this confirms once again little or no interest in favouring the reception in small structures scattered throughout the territory on the model of the SAI system which avoids ghettoization and favours integration.
+This amount still does not appear sufficient to favour small facilities, even taking into account that additional services were brought back (Italian language courses, legal orientation, psychological support) albeit to a minimal extent.
+For collective structures, costs are higher (33 for collective structures up to 50 places) and this confirms once again little or no interest in favouring the reception in small structures scattered throughout the territory on the model of the SAI system, which avoids ghettoization and favours integration.

-As it can be seen from the table below, for reception facilities up to 50 guests the following services are foreseen: 10 hours a day of a daytime operator and 8 of night-time operator which is still equivalent to the previous specification schemes, 1 operator every 50 guests; six hours per week for psychological support (7 minutes per person per week); 4 hours per week for orientation to local services and legal information (4.5 minutes per person per week); 4 hours of Italian language courses per week; 10 hours per week of linguistic mediation (even reduced from the 12 of the 2018 specification schemes and corresponding to 12 minutes per week per person).
+As detailed in table below, for reception facilities up to 50 guests the following services are foreseen: 10 hours a day of a daytime operator and 8 of night-time operator which is still equivalent to the previous specification schemes, 1 operator every 50 guests; six hours per week for psychological support (7 minutes per person per week); 4 hours per week for orientation to local services and legal information (4.5 minutes per person per week); 4 hours of Italian language courses per week; 10 hours per week of linguistic mediation (even reduced from the 12 of the 2018 specification schemes and corresponding to 12 minutes per week per person).

 |Up to 50 places||51 to 100 places||101 to 300 places||301 to 600 places||601 to 900 places|